-Hughes engineers will invent the modern tri-cone bit in 1933.
-Frank and George Christensen will develop the earliest diamond bit in 1941.
-The tungsten carbide tooth comes into use in the early 1950s.
-Read Making Hole – Drilling Technology.
+Hughes engineers would invent the modern tri-cone bit in 1933.
+Frank and George Christensen developed the earliest diamond bit in 1941.
+The tungsten carbide tooth came into use in the early 1950s.
+Learn more in Making Hole – Drilling Technology.

-Eastern Kentucky independent producers join the Western Kentucky Oil Men’s Association in Frankfort, where articles of incorporation are amended to create a state-wide organization – today’s Kentucky Oil and Gas Association.
+Eastern Kentucky independent producers joined the Western Kentucky Oil Men’s Association in Frankfort, where articles of incorporation were amended to create a state-wide organization – today’s Kentucky Oil and Gas Association.

 A 1919 oil discovery near Pellville in Hancock County had touched off an oil boom in western Kentucky.
-Some historians credit the state with the first U.S. commercial oil well.
-See Kentucky’s Great American Well of 1829.
+Some historians also credit the state with the first U.S. commercial oil well; in 1829, oil had been found while boring for salt brine with a spring-pole a farm near Burkesville.
+Learn more in Kentucky’s Great American Well .

 August 13, 1962 – Norman Rockwell illustrates Oil and Gas Journal

-The Oil and Gas Journal promotes itself with an illustration from artist Norman Rockwell captioned, “Where Oil Men Invest Their Valuable Reading Time.”
-For decades Rockwell’s renditions of American life and family brought him widespread popularity through magazines such as the Saturday Evening Post, Boy’s Life, and Leslie’s Illustrated Weekly.
+The Oil and Gas Journal promoted itself with an illustration from artist Norman Rockwell captioned, “Where Oil Men Invest Their Valuable Reading Time.”
+Rockwell’s renditions of American life brought him widespread popularity through magazines such as the Saturday Evening Post, Boy’s Life, and Leslie’s Illustrated Weekly.

-In addition to the illustrations for advertisements in the Oil and Gas Journal, in 1959 Rockwell provides artwork to the American Petroleum Institute, which sponsors a U.S. Postal Service first day of issue to commemorate the centennial of the birth of the nation’s oil industry.
-See Centennial Oil Stamp Issue.
+In addition to the illustrations for advertisements in the Oil and Gas Journal, in 1959 Rockwell provided artwork to the American Petroleum Institute, which sponsored a U.S. Postal Service “first day of issue” to commemorate the 1959 centennial of the birth of the U.S. oil industry (see Centennial Oil Stamp Issue).

-Rockwell’s illustration includes the slogan “Oil’s First Century 1859-1959, Born in Freedom Working for Progress.”
-His drawing depicts “the men of science, the rugged extraction of the crude oil, and ending with your friendly service station attendant,” notes a collector.
+Rockwell’s illustration included the slogan “Oil’s First Century 1859-1959, Born in Freedom Working for Progress.”
+His drawing depicted “the men of science, the rugged extraction of the crude oil, and ending with your friendly service station attendant,” notes a collector.
 Learn about another oil-patch illustrator in Seuss I am, an Oilman.